pseudojo/docker-rabbitmq-cluster/README.md

 ## HA Proxy

-This `docker compose.yml` file comes with the latest version of [HA Proxy](http://www.haproxy.org/), an open source software that provides a high availability load balancer and proxy server.
+This `docker-compose.yml` file comes with the latest version of [HA Proxy](http://www.haproxy.org/), an open source software that provides a high availability load balancer and proxy server.

 It should be fairly easy to add a [`port mapping`](https://docs.docker.com/compose/compose-file/#ports) for the individual containers if it is desired to connect to a specific broker node.